-(Re)visit our Expert Forum talks and discussions
+(Re)visit our Expert Forums

 In November 2020, the PROTECT Consortium has organized three separate Expert Forums addressing current protection challenges in three regions of the world: Europe, Canada/North America and South(ern) Africa.
 We gathered high profile academics and representatives from civil society, NGOs, and IOs with extensive experience in the field, to discuss and evaluate the performance of the Global Compacts on Refugees and Migrants two years after their adoption.
 Due to the Covid-19 pandemic, the events were held online – below are videos of the talks and discussions.